mimblewimble/grin-rfcs/text/0000-compact-slates.md

 *  The `coms` (commitments) array is added, from which the final transaction object can be reconstructed
 *  The `payment_proof` struct is renamed to `proof`
 * `proof` may be omitted from the slate if it is None (null),
+* `offset` is added, which may be optionally included during S3 and I3 to ensure the transaction can be re-built entirely from the slate information.
+Used for delayed transaction posting.

 #### Participant Data (`sigs`)